KiraDiShira/ConcurrencyAndAsynchrony/README.md

 **Thread.Sleep(0)** relinquishes the thread’s current time slice immediately, voluntarily handing over the CPU to other threads.
 Thread. **Yield()** does the same thing —except that it relinquishes only to threads running on the same processor.

 While waiting on a Sleep or Join, a thread is **blocked**.

+## Blocking

+A thread is deemed blocked when its execution is paused for some reason, such as when Sleeping or waiting for another to end via Join.
+A blocked thread immediately yields its processor time slice, and from then on consumes no processor time until its blocking condition is satisfied.

+When a thread blocks or unblocks, the operating system performs a **context switch**.
+This incurs a small overhead, typically one or two microseconds.